Cavapoo vs Cavachon Comparison

 These two breeds check all the boxes for brains, looks, and personality.
 Both the Cavapoo and Cavachon share in their affectionate nature, and unconditional love for their pet parents.
 They are both wonderful companion pets and great first dogs for novice owners.
 Both the Cavapoo and the Cavachon are stunning, intelligent, friendly, and easy to train.

-That being said, we recommend the sweet Cavapoo to families with children of all ages, retirees, and couples that enjoy a relaxed, laid-back lifestyle, and the spunky Cavachon to singles and families with older children who lead a more active and adventurous lifestyle.
+That being said, we recommend the sweet Cavapoo puppies to families with children of all ages, retirees, and couples that enjoy a relaxed, laid-back lifestyle, and the spunky Cavachon puppies to singles and families with older children who lead a more active and adventurous lifestyle.